ShuangyiTong/VRPainExptGuide/README.md

    In commercial VR game development, all strategies are used.
 However, when we are running experiments, it could be better to use one single moving strategy.
 For example, in a VR game, you are usually allowed to move with controller buttons as well as real body movement.
 Unless you want to compare people's preference of this two interaction ways, I think in experiments, to keep the behavioural data more controlled, it is better to either use controllers only or use real body movement.

-   **Fade to black on collision**: The key thing here is to overlay a black layer to the screen output. `OpenVR.Compositor` has a function called `FadeToColor` that allows VR compositor to overlay a colour layer on top of the the game visual output.
-We also ned to detect head collisions with the wall.
+   **Fade to black on collision**: The key thing here is to overlay a black layer to the screen output. `OpenVR.Compositor` has a function called `FadeToColor` that allows VR compositor to overlay a colour layer on top of the game's visual output.
+We also need to detect head collisions with the wall.
 It is not a good idea to put a collider on the VR camera itself because in Unity the collision can only be detected when there is a rigid body attached to one of the collided objects.
 We then create a separate game object with a small box collider and non-kinematic rigid body and attach the [following script](sources/Example2/DarkenOnCollision.cs) to it:
    ```C#
     void Update()
     {